 - Limping or stiffness 24 hours after sessions.
 Most common in high-drive dogs running daily on hard surfaces.
 Switch to grass and drop a session per week.

 - Decreased interest or engagement.
 A dog who used to sprint to the flirt pole and now hesitates is either sore, mentally fatigued, or overconditioned.
-So take 3 days off.
+Take 3 days off.

 - Panting that lingers past 15 to 20 minutes after sessions.
 The dog is operating above their cardio capacity.
 Shorten the sessions.

 - Reluctance to engage or play-bow refusal.
 A normally playful dog who refuses to start is telling you something.
-So listen.
+Listen.

 - Joint clicking, popping, or visible discomfort during sessions.
 Stop immediately.
 See a vet before continuing.